ember-fastboot/ember-cli-fastboot/README.md

 This will start an HTTP server on port 8000.
 To stop the server, type `Ctrl-C`.

+NOTE: If you want to continue running `ember serve` in development, name the file `fastboot-server.js` instead.

 ## Application Builds

 When you build an Ember.js app via `ember build`, it will build the app